Terry Daniher: VFL/AFL playing career

-From 1976–1992 Terry played for South Melbourne and Essendon in the VFL/AFL, playing 313 games and playing in the 1983, 1984, 1985 and 1990 Grand Finals, two of which he won.
+From 1976 to 1992 Terry played for South Melbourne and Essendon in the VFL/AFL, playing 313 games and playing in the 1983, 1984, 1985 and 1990 Grand Finals, two of which his side won.
 He also made history alongside his brothers when they became the first quartet of brothers to play for the same team in a State of Origin match and in a home-and-away game.
 It was after the 1992 season that Terry retired.

 Retirement, coaching and beyond

 After his professional career, Terry returned to the Riverina to play for the Wagga Tigers in the Riverina Football League (RFL), becoming Captain-Coach and leading the Tigers to five premierships out of six Grand Finals.

 After this he returned to Melbourne to become an assistant coach for Essendon, coaching a reserves premiership in 1999, and serving as assistant coach of the team that won the 2000 Grand Final.
-In 2003, Terry became an assistant coach for the Collingwood Football Club before becoming an assistant coach for the St Kilda Football Club, where he would stay from 2004–2005.
-Terry got his final coaching job when he became an assistant coach for the Carlton Football Club, where he stayed from 2006–2007.
+In 2003, Terry became an assistant coach for the Collingwood Football Club before becoming an assistant coach for the St Kilda Football Club, where he would stay from 2004 to 2005.
+Terry got his final coaching job when he became an assistant coach for the Carlton Football Club, where he stayed from 2006 to 2007.
 After this, Terry begun his own cleaning business, Terry Daniher Cleaning Services.